|Sign-up, its free!||Close [x]|

 5.If a cancer is discovered, act quickly.
 Many can be successfully removed surgically.
 Those which cannot often respond well to radiation therapy.
 However, some tumors which have metastasized are virtually incurable.

-To learn more about what constitutes an effective sunscreen, please click here to visit our articleAnd you might be interested in our article on special sunscreen issues for people with darker skin.
+To learn more about what constitutes an effective sunscreen, please [Link Removed] for people with darker skin.